 To cut cheese for pizza in paper-thing strips, you can use a vegetable peeler or a cheese plane, a specialized instrument that runs over the block and shaves a tiny strip via a large slit in the plane.

-If you don’t have a cheese plane, use the shaving blade on the side of a box grater or the 1mm slicing blade of a food processor.
+If you don’t have a cheese plane, use the shaving blade on the side of a box grater or a food processor’s 1mm slicing blade.

 Here are the 30 different kinds of cheese you can use for pizza.
 You can also check our Recommended Pizza Ingredients for more.